-Ceratophyllum demersum (also known as Hornwort) was found in a smaller tributary in Bolivia during an expedition to Rio Guapore, a boundary river between Brazil and Bolivia.
-Ceratophyllum has no roots as such, but it can still be planted in the bottom of an aquarium and stems can become up to 80 cm tall and 5 cm wide.
-It has lateral shoots, which gives it an attractive, compact appearance.
+Ceratophyllum demersum (also known as Hornwort, rigid hornwort, coon's tail or coontail) is a free-floating aquarium plant that has no roots, but it can still be planted in the bottom of an aquarium.
+Stems can grow up to 80 cm tall and 5 cm wide.
+It has lateral shoots which give it an attractive, compact appearance.